miyagawa/Dist-Milla/README.md

     `$VERSION` automatically).

-    This means the git repository can be installed as a standard CPAN distribution even without [Dist::Zilla](http://search.cpan.org/perldoc?Dist::Zilla) installed, and collaborators can just hack your modules, run the tests with `prove -l t` and send a pull request just like a normal module without using dzil at all.
+    This means the git repository can be installed as a standard CPAN distribution even without [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) installed, and collaborators can just hack your modules, run the tests with `prove -l t` and send a pull request just like a normal module without using dzil at all.

-    __It's just you who has to install Milla__.
+    **It's just you who has to install Milla**.

 - Dist::Zilla isn't just worth it

-    Dist::Zilla has a lot of plugins to search from, and it's so easy for you to spend a few days until you settle with the configuration you need. __That is exactly why Milla exsits__.
+    Dist::Zilla has a lot of plugins to search from, and it's so easy for you to spend a few days until you settle with the configuration you need. **That is exactly why Milla exists**.

     If you have tried Dist::Zilla before, you might have shared the same experience with me, where the default Basic profile doesn't do much.
-And when you started wondering what other authors are doing, you would be overwhelmed by the amount of plugins and complexicy introduced by the clever workflow.
+And when you started wondering what other authors are doing, you would be overwhelmed by the amount of plugins and complexity introduced by the clever workflow.

     Milla provides a sensible set of defaults that will work for 90% of